Have you ever been humming along in your business, happily working away and suddenly been blind sided?

 4. Adjust What’s one thing that you could give up?
 Let go, so you have little more space?
 Make a note, then a commitment, and a plan to release it.

-As a woman you’re probably used to doing things alone.
+As a fiercely independent person, you’re probably used to doing things alone.
 What if you gave that up?

-I encourage everyone to join a group, mine or someone else’s, to get support while building a business and life you love.
-Right now there are two spots in my Meaning Plus Money Small Group Program.
+I encourage everyone to find support while building a business and life you love.